moira-andrews/SNFit/README.md

 snfit-plot
 ```

-To import the module or run through a python terminal
+To import the module and run through python

 ```
 from SNFit.plot import run_plot